cristian-5/Spin/ReadMe.md

 ## Code Contribution

-If you want to contribute you must follow the standard [Conventions](Conventions.md) in order to keep the file structure organized and the code clean.
+If you want to contribute you must follow these [Conventions](Conventions.md) in order to keep the file structure organized and the code clean.